alx2009/K197Control/README.md

 This is an Arduino library to control a K197 voltmeter with the internal interface intended for the IEEE488 option.
 The communication is over a two wire bus (one wire for each direction).

-The lower layer protocol could even be used as a generic two wire communication protocol between two microcontrollers (only one input pin supporting edge interrupt + one output pin is needed on each microcontroller).
+The lower layers of the protocol could even be used as a generic two wire communication protocol between two microcontrollers (only one input pin supporting edge interrupt + one output pin is needed on each microcontroller).

 At the moment the library only supports Arduino Uno and other boards with a compatible microcontroller.